150 TENCH (6" TO 8") INTO HALNABY

-Yarm Angling Limited control over 5 miles of prime fishing on the River Tees around the historic town of Yarm, 1 mile of water on the Middle Tees at Bowl Hole (Low Middleton), and two stillwaters.
+Yarm A.L. have over 5 miles of prime fishing on the River Tees around the historic town of Yarm, and we have 1 mile of water on the middle Tees at Bowl Hole (Low Middleton).
+We also have the 5-acre Halnaby Lake containing bream, carp (to mid-double figures), roach, chub and perch and Turlwick Pond containing tench (to 7lbs), bream, roach, carp, F1 carp, ide and perch.
+These stillwaters have been protected against otters and have private off-road car parks.

-We are also one of the few clubs in the country to have our own licenced headquarters, including meeting room facilities, which is open daily from 7:00 p.m.
+We are also one of the few clubs in the country to have our own licenced headquarters, including meeting room facilities, which is open daily (except Saturdays) from 7:00 p.m.

 There is no waiting list for new membership, follow this link for details of membership costs and how to join.